Poppy Cleall: Honours

-Family

 Early life and education

 Cleall started playing rugby aged six; growing up, she played for Ellingham and Ringwood, Wimborne and Salisbury RFCs.

 Her twin sister, Bryony Cleall, also plays rugby for England and Saracens Women.

 In 2020, Cleall founded the Women's Rugby Agency to encourage more girls to join the sport.
 She also co-founded a tuck shop for the England team during the 2021 with teammate Hannah Botterman, providing door-to-door snacks to players as they trained and lived in a hotel for the latter 2020 Six Nations matches due to Coronavirus restrictions.